Sparse Blossom: correcting a million errors per core second with minimum-weight matching: Sparse Blossom

 \subsection{Architecture}

 Sparse blossom is split into different components: a \textit{matcher}, a \textit{flooder} and a \textit{tracker}.
 Each component has different responsibilities.
 The matcher is responsible for managing the structure of the alternating trees and blossoms, without knowledge of the underlying structure of the detector graph.
 The flooder handles how graph fill regions grow and shrink in the detector graph, as well as noticing when a region collides with another region or the boundary.
 When the flooder notices a collision involving a region, or when a region reaches zero radius, the flooder notifies the matcher, which is then responsible for modifying the structure of the alternating trees or blossoms.
-The tracker is responsible for handling \textit{when} the different events occur, and ensures that the flooder handles events in the correct order.
-The tracker uses a single priority queue, and informs the flooder when every event should be handled.
+The tracker is responsible for handling \textit{when} the different events occur, and ensures that the flooder handles events in the correct order, with the help of a single priority queue.
+A priority queue is a type of queue, holding a collection of items, with the property that an item removed from the queue (with the ``extract-min'' operation) is guaranteed to have the highest priority among all items in the queue (in our case each item is an event, with earlier event times corresponding to a higher priority).
+The tracker uses this priority queue to inform the flooder when every event should be handled.